About UH Adult Congenital Heart Disease Program

 - Pulmonary hypertension experts

-The collaboration and harmony between the pediatric and adult caregivers helps manage these patients and facilitate a seamless transition into the adult world.
+The close collaboration between the pediatric and adult caregivers helps manage these patients and facilitate a seamless transition into adult care.
 This smooth transition is essential in closing medical care gaps that can arise if pediatric patients discontinue follow-up care once they become adults.
-Very few congenital heart disease programs in the country have this capability.
+Very few congenital heart disease programs in the country have this expanded capability all under one roof.

 Our adult congenital heart disease team is not only committed to providing comprehensive patient-centered care but also offers education to our patients and their caregivers.
 As an adult survivor, we understand your challenges and success stories, and we are committed to improving your quality of life and long-term survival.
 ACHD services are available and easily reachable 24/7 to answer any of your questions or concerns.